Computation in Physical Systems

 In accordance with this proposal, Modest Physical CTT holds that any function that is physically computable is Turing-computable.

 For a process to count as a physical computation, and hence for it to be relevant to Modest Physical CTT, it must be usable by an observer to generate the desired values of an independently specified function.
-This requirement may be spelled out in terms of a number of constraints (Piccinini forthcoming).
+This requirement may be spelled out in terms of a number of constraints (Piccinini 2015, Chaps 15 and 16).
 This list is not intended to be exhaustive:

 Constraint 1: Readable inputs and outputs.
 The process must take inputs and yield outputs that observers can read without error, so that observers can use the outputs as solutions to problems or values of functions defined over the inputs.
 For that to be possible, presumably the inputs and outputs need to be strings of discrete states, like the inputs and outputs of ordinary digital computers.

 Constraint 2: Process-independent rule.
 There must be a fixed rule or map — specifiable independently of the physical process — that links the outputs to the inputs.
 By defining the problem to be solved by the process, this rule tells the user what she is going to learn by running the process.
 Since the rule defines a physical computation in general, the rule need not be recursive.
 For instance, it may be the rule that defines the halting problem for Turing machines.
 But like all recursive rules, the rule must be the same for all inputs that belong in the same problem; it cannot change from one input to the next.

 Constraint 3: Repeatability.
 The process must be repeatable, so as to allow users to obtain the same results multiple times and to check a computation by repeating it.

 Constraint 4: Settability.
 The system undergoing the process must be settable, so that a user can choose which argument of a function the system computes and set the system to compute the relevant value of the function.

 Constraint 5: Physical constructibility.
 The system must be physically constructible.